What is fibromyalgia?

-In our clinic, Dr. Jim Xing has successfully treated a large number of people who had suffered from fibromyalgia, using acupuncture combined with Chinese herbal medicine.
-Patients with this condition have found themselves living without pain, having better sleep and more energy following his treatment.
-Those who have relied on western drugs for a long time can also gradually reduce the dosage of their drugs, or even then go off the drugs completely under the supervision of their western medical doctor.
-Based on his 30+ years of clinical experience, he now has a personal conclusion about some special acupuncture points, as well as unique herbal recipes, which have proven very effective and applicable in treating fibromyalgia.
+In our clinic, Dr. Jim Xing has assisted a large number of people suffering from fibromyalgia, using acupuncture combined with Chinese herbal medicine.
+Patients with this condition have found themselves living with much less, or even no more pain from fibromyalgia.
+Based on his 30+ years of clinical experience, he now has a personal conclusion about some special acupuncture points, as well as unique herbal recipes, which have proven to be very effective and applicable in treating fibromyalgia.

 We are dedicated to helping you achieve the health and wellness that you desire.
 If you are interested, feel free to call us at our Frankston clinic on 9785 6688, or our Murrumbeena clinic on 9041 8879 to book an appointment today.